The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/faq.md

 ![](https://xiv.sleepyshiba.com/pld/assets/skill-passageofarms.png)
 Upon using Passage of Arms, you get a buff that blocks all incoming attacks (similar to Sheltron).
 This buff ends instantly when you stop channeling the ability.
 Attacking, moving, or using another ability will interrupt the channel.
 Most of the time, this part of the ability can be ignored; there is little reason to use Passage instead of Sheltron, and can require tricky timing to cover the desired damage while maintaining GCD uptime.

-All other party members in an 8y cone behind you get a buff that reduces their damage taken by 15% for 5 seconds.
+All other party members in an 8y cone behind you get a buff that reduces their damage taken by 15% for five seconds.
 This buff is applied even if the ability isn't channeled, but its hidden 5 second duration is refreshed whenever the server regen tick occurs while channeling (every three seconds on an independent background timer).

 Passage of Arms can be channeled for up to 18 seconds if necessary, granting 20 to 23 seconds of party mitigation, depending on the alignment of the regen tick timer.